Agnes Bennett: Later years and death

 Bennett became the first president of the Wellington branch of the International Federation of University Women in 1923 and represented New Zealand at its world conference at Cracow, Poland, in 1936.
 She had visited Australia often since 1905, and in 1938–39 was a medical officer at the hospital at Burketown, North Queensland.
 She returned to Wellington and in 1939, helped to form the Women's War Service Auxiliary.

 Between 1940 and 1942, she worked in English hospitals and, on returning to New Zealand, lectured to the women's services on venereal disease and birth control.
 In the 1948 King's Birthday Honours, Bennett was appointed an Officer of the Order of the British Empire for services as a medical practitioner in Wellington.
 She died in Wellington on 27 November 1960 and was cremated with Presbyterian rites.
-She contributed largely to the improvement of maternal and infant medical care in New Zealand, and through example, argument and organization, did much to advance women's status.
+She contributed largely to the improvement of maternal and infant medical care in New Zealand, and through example, argument and organisation, did much to advance women's status.